 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 Thinking this was only a working mom problem I asked some of my stay-at-home mom friends and found that they too are busy scheduling summer activities.
 Now when I say scheduling I don’t mean the over-scheduled, helicopter parenting type of thing.
 I just mean making sure you’ve signed up for camps your child is interested in attending, seeing which ones make sense to attend since you can’t be two places at once, etc.

 As a working mom childcare is something you’ve got to think about.
-Last year we chose to send B to a local daycare, Children’s Learning Adventure, that does field trips two days a week.
-While he is old enough to entertain himself so I can work it’s nice to be able to focus on my work without the occasional, “mom can I” interruptions.
+Last year we chose to send our son to a local daycare, Children’s Learning Adventure, that does field trips two days a week.
+While he is old enough to entertain himself so I can work, it’s nice to be able to focus on my work without the occasional, “mom can I” interruptions.
 It’s also good for him to get out of the house and learn new things through the field trips the center takes them on.

-I like to sit down with B to make a list of all the activities he would like to do over the summer.
+I like to sit down with him to make a list of all the activities he would like to do over the summer.
 The ones he really enjoys usually get repeated.
 You can find a list of the activities I have planned in the calendar below and check out some pictures from last summer’s activities in this Summer Fun Activities post.

-Here’s a look at B’s calendar for the summer.
+Here’s a look at my son’s Summer activity calendar.
 It includes all his camps & activities.
 I’ve also written down his daily/weekly TV, Video game and reading time.
-Click on the calendar to edit and print your own summer calendar.

 The calendar is really just an outline.
 I know things will change and I fully expect that everything won’t go as planned.
 But for me it’s nice to at least have a plan to fall back on.

 How do you plan for summer and what sort of activities do your kids enjoy?